jieliu2000/RPALite/README.md

 * Supports finding the coordinates of a Windows control based on the control's name, class, or Automation ID.
 * Support for image-based positioning.
 You can pass RPALite a picture of a part of the screen to return the coordinates of the part of the screen that corresponds to the picture.

+## Documentation

+We currently provide a copy of the Robot Framework documentation in English, which you can access [here](https://jieliu2000.github.io/RPALite/docs/robot/RPALite.html).
+If you want to open it locally, you can open the [Robot Framework help documentation under Project Folder](docs/robot/RPALite.html) directly

 ## Quick Start

 ### Installation